Radio and Telly

 • Price: Boxes cost upwards of £25 - no subscription, installation or ongoing costs.

 • Connectivity: All boxes have a single SCART socket as standard, for connection either to a TV or video.
-You may want to consider improving your options with a second SCART socket that allows connection to both a TV and video recorder.
-If connecting to a TV or video that doesn't have a SCART socket, you need to look for a box that has a modulated output (that can transmit TV on a special channel that you can tune your TV/VHS into).
+You may want to consider improving your options with a second SCART socket that allows connection to both a TV and video

-• Features: Starting with basic boxes that support interactive services and subtitles, to boxes with electronic programme guides, built-in games and programme timers, to top-of-the-range boxes with CD and DVD players, DVD recorders, and hard-disk recorders.
+• Features: Starting with basic boxes that support interactive services and subtitles, to boxes with electronic programme guides, built-in games and programme timers, to top-of-the-range boxes with CD and DVD players, DVD recorders,

-Radio & Telly's Freeview Quick Picks
+Radio and Telly’s Freeview Quick Picks

 Old ITV Digital / onDigital receivers - If you own an old ITV Digital / onDigital set-top box, you'll be glad to know that you can pick up Freeview on this box without having to pay a subscription.
 The software on the box may now be out-of-date, and still branded as the old name, but the box should allow you to watch the new channels without having to buy a new box.